Australia government seeks opposition support on immigration detention legislation | Law-Order

 Australia government seeks opposition support on immigration detention legislation

-Three of the about 150 people who were freed since the court ruling have been charged with fresh offences, media have reported.
-Dreyfus said the government would reject amendments to the bill because they risk exposing it to further challenges in the high court.
+Dreyfus said the government would reject opposition amendments to the bill because they risk exposing it to further challenges in the high court.
+Laws allowing indefinite detention of asylum seekers have shaped Australia's border politics for the last two decades, as the government routinely held people for prolonged periods of time – some for over a decade.

 - Country: